Best Popcorn Popper of 2021

 Time to Pop

-For those on the go, it's nice to know how long it takes to make a bowl of delicious crunchy snacks.
+It's nice for those on the go to know how long it takes to make a bowl of delicious crunchy snacks.
 If you don't have access to or don't care to use a microwave, you will be happy to hear that some of the popcorn poppers in our review were not far behind microwaves.
-For this part of our assessment, we timed each device cooking a batch from start to finish.
+For this part of our assessment, we timed each device, cooking a batch from start to finish.

 The Ecolution Original was impressively quick with an average time of 1:45, which comes as no surprise considering that microwaves usually prepare food faster than other cooking methods.
 The hot air models were just behind — we measured the Presto 04820 PopLite and Hamilton Beach 73400 to have times of 2:00 and 2:20, respectively.
 The Cook N Home 02626 6 Quart took 3 minutes, but considering the crispiness, we think the extra time is worth it.
+With a popping time of 1:40, the DASH Turbo POP was the fastest model during our assessment.
+However, this is presumably due to its smaller size and smaller portions.
 Finally, the Presto 5204 Orville Redenbacher's Stirring Popper took an average of 3:30 per batch, but hot oil models tend to be the slowest type.

-Here at GearLab, it is our goal to provide you with the most accurate and in-depth reviews possible.
-We hope that whether you are looking for a quick microwave popper, a healthy hot air model, an old-fashioned hot oil popper, or a manually-powered version that after having read this article, you now have the confidence to make the right purchase for your wants and needs.
+Here at GearLab, our goal is to provide you with the most accurate and in-depth reviews possible.
+It is our hope that whether you are looking for a manually-powered version, a quick microwave popper, an old-fashioned hot oil popper, or a healthy hot air model, that after having read this article, you now have the confidence to make the right purchase for your wants and needs.
 Enjoy your delightful snacking!

 — Michelle Powell and Ross Patton